 Conclusions

-In this tutorial, we went through the steps on how to set up an FTP server in Ubuntu 18.04 by using vsftpd.
-We also covered some additional configuration changes to make the server more secure and avoid getting security breaches.
+In this tutorial, we went through the steps to set up an FTP server in Ubuntu 18.04 using vsftpd Ubuntu.
+We also covered configuration changes to make the server more secure and avoid security breaches.

-We hope that this article helped you setting the FTP server up, and if you have any feedback, let us know in the comments below.
+We hope that this article helped you set up the FTP server.
+If you have any feedback or questions, please let us know in the comments below.